hismailbulut/Neoray/README.md

 Neoray is licensed under MIT license.
 You can use, change, distribute it however you want.
-It ships with Cascadia Mono as default font (my best) and Cascadia Mono is powered by Microsoft Corporation, licensed under SFL v1.1
+It ships with Cascadia Mono as default font (my best) and Cascadia Mono is powered by Microsoft Corporation, licensed under SFL v1.1 The font's regular version is packed with nerdfonts.